jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 permalink: /recruiters/
 ---

-*Last updated on the 1st of August, 2019*
+*Last updated on the 9th of September, 2019*

 Hello there!
 If you're reading this then you're either a sentient web spider, or a human being looking for an **experienced software developer**.
 I might have even sent you here after you messaged